-I have been analysing (name of school) Voluntary Catholic Academy's attendance data.
+I have been analysing Holy Cross Primary Catholic Voluntary Academy's attendance data.
 It has come to my attention that your child has now hit the target percentage attendance of (insert %) and is now classed as a persistent absentee.

 The law on school attendance and right to a full-time education, taken from the DFE Working together to improve school attendance May 2022.